jump-dev/JuMP.jl/docs/src/manual/models.md

 ### LazyBridgeOptimizer

 The second layer that JuMP applies automatically is a `LazyBridgeOptimizer`.
-A `LazyBridgeOptimizer` is an MOI layer that attempts to transform constraints added by the user into constraints supported by the solver.
+A `LazyBridgeOptimizer` is an MOI layer that attempts to transform the problem from the formulation provided by the user into an equivalent problem supported by the solver.
 This may involve adding new variables and constraints to the optimizer.
 The transformations are selected from a set of known recipes called _bridges_.

 A common example of a bridge is one that splits an interval constrait like `@constraint(model, 1 <= x + y <= 2)` into two constraints,